 Cutting, Marking and Pressing:

 When cutting out a pattern, lay the vinyl face down and trace the pattern on the back.
 No need to worry about a "grain" as there generally isn't one.
 If possible, make all markings on the back or within the seam allowance.
 If you need to mark on a visible area, use a chalk marker.
 However, if you have a fabric with a design that you want to highlight or "fussy cut", you may need to mark from the front.
-Rebecca Hansen of TwoLeos Design did a beautiful job with her vinyl on The Alyssa Hip Bag.
+Kathy Mills-Shadduck did an excellent job centering her vinyl on The Alyssa Hip Bag.

 Cut out your pattern using a rotary cutter, a gridded quilting ruler, and a gridded cutting mat.
 This will make nice crisp edges.
-Extra sharp scissors will give you the best result on areas that need trimming.
+Extra sharp scissors will give you the best result on areas that need trimming, such as curves.
 Some patterns, such as one with an overlay, may have exposed edges and you want them to have a nice smooth appearance.
 Edge Kote is great to apply on exposed edges such as an overlay or a strap end.
-It is applied and allowed to dry before assembling your bag.
+It is applied and allowed to dry before assembling your bag and is available in six colors and neutral.
+A bottle will last a really long time.

-Should you need to press your vinyl for any reason, Patricia strongly recommends that you always do so from the back, and that you always use a pressing cloth.
+Should you need to press your vinyl for any reason, be sure to do so from the back and use a pressing cloth.
 Do not use steam!!
+Wetting the pressing cloth can be helpful, too, when you're needing to work out creases.
+Your success will depend on the vinyl and how thick the backing is.

 At the sewing machine: